rob-blackbourn/jetblack-markdown/documentation/user-guide/templates.md

 {%- endmacro %}
 ```

+First it checks if the long description has been specified.
+If it has it renders
+it as a level 4 heading with the class `autodoc-title`.
+Finally it uses a built
+in custom filter to convert the docstring to markdown.
+The custom filter will
+generate it's contents in a `<p> ... </p>` block.

-Here's an example of rendering a signature.
+Here's a more complex example of rendering a signature.

 ```python
 {% macro render_signature(callable) -%}